HerodotusDev/hdp/README.md

 ## Usage Examples

 The following examples demonstrate how to use the HDP CLI to encode various blockchain data elements into a format suitable for processing.
-Each command highlights a different function of the HDP system, from averaging values to counting transactions based on specific criteria.
+Each command highlights a different function of the HDP system, from averaging values to counting values based on specific criteria.

 Header value with `AVG`: